lmvdz/zo-mm/README.md

-# ZeroOne Perp DEX Market Making Bot
+# 01.xyz Perp DEX Market Making Bot

 > Should be easily configurable by anyone, plug and play
 > Should place both ask and bid orders around some mid price